 Not all companies are created equal though, and the more competitive your industry is the more likely you are at risk of ad fraud, as the cost for advertising is generally higher within these industries and so it becomes more profitable and efficient to steal your ad budget.

-Insurance, Loans, mortgage, and lawyers are often the hardest hit by click farms, with keywords relating to these industries topping the CPC charts.
+Insurance companies, loan services, mortgage companies, and lawyers are often the hardest hit by click farms, with keywords relating to these industries topping the CPC charts.
 That being said with the digital advertising industry booming and showing no signs of slowing down, the painful reality is that as the business grows, so does the profitability of scamming it.
 In this day and age, no one’s campaign is safe from the dangers of ad fraud.

-- clients complaining about traffic quality
+Clients complaining about traffic quality to their web assets

-- seeing an increase in your credit card chargebacks
+Increase in your credit card chargebacks

 What’s the best way to prevent click fraud & click farms?